d-redmond/data-representation-project/README.md

 * [flask](https://flask.palletsprojects.com/en/1.1.x/)

 #### To run code locally:
-From a terminal, run __createDatabase.py__ and then __createTables.py__ to initialize a database.
-Install packages by running pip install -r requirements.txt.
-Set Flask app to flask_server and run it.
-Follow the flask URL.
+From a terminal, run createDatabase.py and then createTables.py to initialize a database.
+Install required packages by running pip install -r requirements.txt.

+Set Flask app to flask_server Follow the flask URL.

 #### To run code remotely:
 * G00411246.pythonanywhere.com